gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-ticket-sales.md

 +++
 ## GopherCon 2015 tickets selling fast

 We're delighted to announce that this week GopherCon 2015 ticket sales have passed the 1,000 mark!
-This means that there are now less than a third of all tickets remaining.
+This means that there are less than a third of all tickets remaining.

 As a reminder of what you'll be missing out on if you don't get a ticket this year: